You can bring nuts on a plane, but most airlines would recommend avoiding doing so due to nut allergies being fairly common.

 This TSA rule applies to any flight you board within the United States.

-Can You Take Nuts on an International Flight?
+Can You Bring Nuts on A Plane Internationally?

 The TSA authority applies to all travel to and from the USA and not beyond it.
 So while you may pack nuts in your carry-on and checked luggage for your international flight departing from the US, rules may differ at the destination you’re flying to.